Proportional cake-cutting: Simple procedures

 The advantage of this protocol is that it can be executed online – as new partners enter the party, the existing division is adjusted to accommodate them, without needing to restart the entire division process.
 The disadvantage is that the each partner receives a large number of disconnected pieces rather than a single connected piece.

-Lone divider is a procedure based on an equal partition made by a single agent.
+The lone divider procedure is based on an equal partition made by a single agent.
 Its advantage is that it can be generalized to yield a symmetric fair cake-cutting.